About the artists

 Stìobhan Lothian

 Stìobhan Lothian is a sound artist/composer based in Aotearoa.
-His sound resume extends from near – collaborating on performance soundscapes at Unitec's School of Contemporary Dance – to far, working with sound artist/musician Alexei Borisov for several years while living in Moscow.
-Other highlights include creating a sound installation for Cat Ruka's multimedia show Skulduggery at the Wellington Fringe Festival, and locally, collaborating with composer Claire Cowan on the sound for Alys Longley's Suture production at the Little Maidment Theatre.
+His sound resume extends from near—collaborating on performance soundscapes at Unitec’s School of Contemporary Dance—to far, working with sound artist/musician Alexei Borisov while living in Moscow.
+Other highlights include working with choreographers Alyx Duncan and Alexa Wilson; creating a sound installation for Cat Ruka’s Skulduggery; collaborating with composer Claire Cowan on Alys Longley’s Suture production.